-If hip flexor stretches are not felt in front of the hip and/or upper thigh, or if you feel it in your lower back, these stretches should be avoided.
+If hip flexor stretches are not felt in front of the hip and/or upper thigh, or if you feel it in your lower back or up through your abdominal area (read more about stomach muscle symptoms here), these stretches should be avoided.

 If the stretch can’t be felt without really forcing the position, avoid it.

 Otherwise if the stretch position is comfortable and only felt in the muscles in front of the hip and upper thigh, it’s worthwhile adding it to your regular mobility routine.